Galapagos Islands Vacations: everything you should know before booking

 - Another form that you will have filled out on the flight

-Then you will move to another counter where do you pay 2 usd for transportation to the ferry dock (unless you are with a group in which case you will have your own transportation and your agent should give you directions about that)
+Then you will move to another counter where you pay two USD for transportation to the ferry dock (unless you are with a group, in which case you will have your transportation, and your agent should give you directions about that)

 They are super organized, I have to say.
-I was really impressed.
+I was impressed.

-Before collecting your checked bags you will have your handbags scanned again I am not sure for what reason since they had already scanned them before boarding.
+Before collecting your checked bags, you will have your handbags scanned.
+I am not sure why since they had already scanned them before boarding.

 HOW TO GET TO PUERTO AYORA (SANTA CRUZ)

-As I was mentioning before I didn’t expect such an efficient organization that goes like this.
+As I mentioned, I didn’t expect such an efficient organization that operates in this manner.

 If you are not coming with a group and you don’t have your own pre-booked transportation, you will hop on one of the buses parked right outside the airport (for which you already paid 2 USD at the immigration counter).

-After a few minute’s ride, you will get to a ferry dock where you will hop on a sort of taxi boat/ferry to get on the other side of the narrow canal.
+After a few minutes’ ride, you will get to a ferry dock where you will hop on a sort of taxi boat/ferry to get to the other side of the narrow canal.

 We have been greeted by a funny sea lion who seemed as if he just came to say hi!
-It was too cute and I felt like a good omen for the amazing trip awaiting us.
-We didn’t know at that time that this funny creature would have been the main presence of our entire trip.
-I totally fell in love.
-You will know more about it in the next chapters.
+It was too cute, and I felt like a good omen for the fantastic trip awaiting us.
+We didn’t know at that time that this funny creature would be the prominent presence of our entire trip.
+I fell in love.
+You will learn more about it in the following chapters.

-Once you get on St Cruz, on the ferry terminal you will be approached by taxi drivers offering their services.
-But you also see regular busses parked there.
+Once you get to St Cruz, at the ferry terminal, you will be approached by taxi drivers offering their services.
+But you also see regular buses parked there.
 You can choose your preferred transportation.

-- The bus is 5 USD per person and you might need to wait a little while since they only depart when they are almost full.
+- The bus is 5 USD per person, and you might need to wait a little while since they only depart when they are almost complete.

-- Taxis cost 25 USD per up to 5 people and it’s a private service unless you want to share it with somebody else to split the cost.
+- Taxis cost 25 US dollars for up to 5 people.
+It’s a private service unless you want to share it with somebody else to split the cost.

-It’s a 1-hour beautiful drive cutting through the island when you can admire the extremely diverse landscape, dry and flat on the coast and lush and green in the middle.
+It’s a 1-hour beautiful drive cutting through the island, where you can admire the extremely diverse landscape, dry and flat on the coast, and lush and green in the middle.
 We have also passed by a private estate with thousands of giant tortoises, scattered around the land mingling with cows and horses.
 It was just hilarious.

-It was sunny when we arrived and it became misty while we were driving through the highlands, but the rain made everything look even more beautiful, as the green leaves of the tropical flora become even more intense and luxuriant.
+It was sunny when we arrived, and it became misty as we drove through the highlands.
+The heavy rain made everything look even more beautiful, as the green leaves of the tropical forest became even more intense and luxuriant.

-As soon as we arrived at our destination we found our little pre-booked apartment, dropped our bags and went out to explore.
-We had a local meal in a very local place (5 USD per person) and we started to browse around but most of all we checked out a few travel agents and compare prices of the tours.
+As soon as we arrived at our destination, we found our little pre-booked apartment, dropped our bags, and went out to explore.
+We had a local meal in a very local place (5 USD per person) and we started to browse around, but most of all we checked out a few travel agents and compared prices of the tours.

-We realized that they all have more or less the same trips and the prices of every trip vary according to the operator and kind of boat.
+We realized that they all have more or less the same trips, and the prices of every trip vary according to the operator and the kind of boat.

 The other thing we realized is that the best sights are done only by cruise.
-Especially we had looked into Genovesa Island and Rabida island which were our nr 1 favorites but there is no way to go other than joining a cruise.
-The 17 days itinerary on the Eden Cruise will get you to both places!
+We had looked into Genovesa Island and Rabida Island, which were our top favorites, but there is no way to go other than joining a cruise.
+The 17-day itinerary on the Eden Cruise will get you to both places!

-Also, I was told that I wouldn’t be seeing Penguins as they are only there in the summer!
-Luckily they were wrong.
-I saw more than one and I will tell you more about it later.
+Also, I was told that I wouldn’t be seeing the Penguins as they are only there in the summer!
+Luckily, they were wrong.
+I saw more than one, and I will tell you more about it later.

 Where are the Galapagos Islands located?

-The Galapagos Islands is an archipelago of about 300 volcanic islands (including rocks and islets) located in the Pacific Ocean right on the Equator Line.
-The Islands are part of Ecuador at a distance of 906 km (563 mi) west from continental Ecuador, which is also the closest landmass to them. (see source)
+The Galapagos Islands are an archipelago of about 300 volcanic islands (including rocks and islets) located in the Pacific Ocean right on the Equator Line.
+The Islands are part of Ecuador at a distance of 906 km (563 mi) west of continental Ecuador, which is also the closest landmass to them. (see source)

 Unless you are traveling on a private boat, for which you need to ask for special permission, you can only get to the Galapagos Islands by flight.